To-Dos for Transferring Previously Earned Credits

 - Duplicate course material for which the student already has credit.

-* Students who have taken courses at unaccredited institutions or other courses not eligible for transfer may have the option of requesting course credit through UVM's Credit by Examination process.
-Please contact the Office of Transfer Affairs at email@example.com for more information.
+*Students who have taken courses at unaccredited institutions or other courses not eligible for transfer may have the option of requesting course credit via the College Level Examination Program (CLEP) or through UVM's Credit by Examination process.
+To see how CLEP scores are currently transferring, please review our CLEP Exam Comparability Guide and visit the CollegeBoard website for details.
+Contact Transfer Affairs (email@example.com) if you have questions.